govindKAG/vim-notes/vim notes.md

 - to repeat the last search just hit n/N.

+- use :g/<pattern>/# to show all lines containing the pattern along with their line numbers

 ## visual mode

 - use o to move to the other end of the visual block